-The Remuneration The Remuneration Committee is responsible for determining and recommending the Committee presents its Remuneration policy for the Executive report for the year ended Directors, Non-Executive Directors, and senior management.
-The Committee 31 December 2022. ensures that Group's Remuneration policy This report provides a aligns with its business strategy, longterm success, and shareholder interests. comprehensive overview of the Company's for sustainable business growth
+The Remuneration Committee is responsible for determining and recommending the Remuneration policy for the Executive Directors, Non-Executive Directors, and senior management.
+The Committee ensures that Group's Remuneration policy aligns with its business strategy, longterm success, and shareholder interests.